priestc/moneywagon/README.md

 No knowledge of cryptography is needed.
 You do need to know the basics of how cryptocurrency transactions work.

-Just like the price getter API's, the transaction API available via a "Low Level API" and a "High Level API"
+Just like the price service API's, the transaction API available via a "Low Level API" and a "High Level API"

 High Level API